 Volunteers are crucial to Sands’ vision of saving babies lives and to ensure that, when a baby does die, anyone affected gets the support and care they need.

 Sands Hospital Liaison Volunteers (HLVs) are a vital link between hospitals, Sands groups and Sands staff.
 Our aim is to ensure that every hospital in the UK has access to a HLV to signpost and promote Sands support services, training, resources, and bereavement care guidance (where applicable) enabling healthcare professionals to provide excellent bereavement care.
-We currently have 60 HLVs across England and Scotland but want to expand the programme even further.
+We currently have 114 HLVs across England and Scotland and we are now expanding the programme into Northern Ireland and Wales.

 Role of Hospital Liaison Volunteers

 The HLV role advocates for parents and hospital staff by providing essential feedback, enabling Sands to support health professionals and parents better.
 The feedback not only informs our work with Hospital Trusts and Boards but also supports the development of the National Bereavement Care Pathway (NBCP) project which Sands leads.
 The NBCP seeks to increase the quality of, and reduce the inequity in, the bereavement care provided by healthcare professionals after pregnancy loss or the death of a baby.
-Currently 100/126 Trusts in England have signed up to the pathway, with four Health Boards piloting the programme in Scotland.
+Currently 120/126 Trusts in England have signed up to the pathway.
+Scotland have mandated the programme and all Health Boards will have registered by 2024.
 This demonstrates how hospitals are committed to working towards better bereavement care for all; and expanding the HLV programme will help even more.

 Sands is hugely grateful to the many volunteers who are working closely with hospitals to improve bereavement care, ultimately providing support to bereaved parents and families which is tailored to their individual needs.